You will learn

-If you're selling products that your customers purchase repeatedly within a certain timeframe, a replenishment flow can nurture customers at different points in their lifecycles.
+Learn how to create a replenishment flow that can nurture customers at different points in their lifecycles if you're selling products that your customers purchase repeatedly within a certain timeframe.
 By reviewing your existing purchase data, you can determine the established buying cycles of your customers and products, then set up a replenishment flow to target purchasers with a friendly and well-timed reminder.

-For Shopify and BigCommerce integrations, there is a pre-built replenishment flow available in Klaviyo.
+For Shopify and BigCommerce integrations, there are pre-built replenishment flows available in the flows library after you've set up and enabled your integration.
+To view these:

 However, as long as you have the Placed Order event, you can build this flow from scratch by creating a metric-triggered flow and then using the Placed Order event.
 If you're creating a flow for a specific product, you can add a trigger filter that will limit this flow to customers who purchase the product.